arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   case no AQL will be executed on the DB-Servers, instead the coordinator will directly work with the documents on the DBServers.

+- `parallelize-gather`:
+  will appears if an optimization to execute Coordinator *GatherNodes* in parallel was applied.

+- `remove-satellite-joins` _(Enterprise Edition only)_:
+  optimizes *Scatter-*, *Gather-* and *RemoteNode*s for Satellite Collections away.
+Depends on *remove-unnecessary-remote-scatter* rule.

 - `remove-unnecessary-remote-scatter`:
   will appear if a RemoteNode is followed by a ScatterNode, and the ScatterNode is only followed by calculations or the SingletonNode.
 In this case, there is